Craig Parnham

+Biography

-Parnham made his debut for Great Britain in 2000, shortly before being included in the team for the 2000 Summer Olympics.
+Parnham played club hockey for Cannock in the Men's England Hockey League after being signed from Stourport Hockey Club in 1996.
+He made his debut for Great Britain in 2000, shortly before being included in the team for the 2000 Summer Olympics.

 The following year he made his debut for England, where he was appointed captain.

-He sustained a near-fatal throat injury in 2002, when he was caught in the throat by a flying stick while playing for England in Malaysia.
-His larynx required rebuilding.
+He sustained a serious throat injury in August 2001, when he was caught in the throat by a flying stick while playing for England against Pakistan in Malaysia.
+Parnham was put into intensive care and surgeons considered a tracheotomy before deciding that an operation was required on his larynx.

+Still at Cannock, he represented England at the 2002 Commonwealth Games in Manchester and at the 2004 Olympic Games in Athens, Parnham represented Great Britain for his second Olympics.
 In total, Parnham won 64 caps for Great Britain and 51 for England.

 He is now a coach, and has taken the Great Britain women's team to the 2008 and 2012 Olympic Games.
-In January 2013 he was appointed head coach of the USA Women's National Team.
+In January 2013 he was appointed head coach of the USA Women's National Team, a position he held until the end of 2016.